paldepind/reflex-examples/README.md

 This example demonstrates:

-* Fething a list of JSON object with HTTP
+* Fetching a list of JSON object with HTTP
-* Decoding fetched JSON into data types by using `getAndDecode`
+* Decoding loaded JSON into data types by using `getAndDecode`

 ## Contributing

-Both corerctions to existing examples and brand new examples are very welcome.
+Both corrections to existing examples and brand new examples are very welcome.